CMEGroup/datamine-telluslabs/LSTM-Model/README.md

 Data for the total yield in the US/year in BU/Acre - this was added to the original dataset to provide information about yield

+US_data_modified -

+Contains the original dataset augmented with the yield value for each year, and some other fields that are used in the model